Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Moderate

-So far, the top three dogs on our list are medium to large in size.
-The Cavalier King Charles Spaniel, however, is a small breed that doesn’t bark much.
-This breed loves people and has a much more even-tempered personality than other small dogs.
-It can have separation anxiety, which can cause it to bark when you aren’t home.
+The Cavalier King Charles Spaniel is a small breed that doesn’t bark much.
+They love people and have a more even-tempered personality than many other small dogs.
+However, they can have separation anxiety, which can cause them to bark when you aren’t home.

 5. Glen of Imaal Terrier